 Model Year – 06

-Ownership and Registration Rules
+Ownership and Vessel Registration in Canada Rules

 Small Vessel Regulations state you need to register your boat if it is used for commercial purposes, it is wholly owned by qualified individuals,, and it is not registered or otherwise recorded in another country.